 Pure Staff Ltd has appointed a JAUPT Approved training provider to ensure all drivers supplied, comply with the new legislation.
 Pure Staff’s periodic training is delivered through courses that the driver attends during the five-year period for which their current Driver CPC is valid.

 Although our recruitment process within the driving division is stringent, we also offer clients a superb driver’s negligence insurance policy to give that extra peace of mind.

 The Road Transport (working time) Regulations (RTWT) requires Pure Staff to maintain records of the working time of mobile workers who are involved in operations subject to Community Regulation 561/2006.
 Pure Staff are obliged to ensure that the working time limits specified below are complied with for temporary workers we engage.

 In summary, the RTWT regulations provide for the following:

 - Mobile drivers (such as LGV drivers and crew) are subject to a maximum average working time of 48 hours per week, over a default 17 week reference period; this default reference period may be changed to a rolling reference period and extended to 26 weeks in certain circumstances.

-- There is a maximum weekly limited of 60 hours working time.
+- There is a maximum weekly limit of 60 hours working time.

-- There is a maximum of 10 hours night work within each 24 hour period.
-Night time is defined as midnight to 4:00am (for goods vehicles) and 01:00 and 5:00am (for passenger vehicles).
+- There is a maximum of 10 hours a night work within each 24 hour period.
+Nighttime is defined as midnight to 4:00 am (for goods vehicles) and 01:00 and 5:00 am (for passenger vehicles).
 This maximum may be extended in certain circumstances.